How to Use Infographics for Link Building

 People perceive time as a particular line in space.
 That's why a timeline with visual elements describing turning points of the specified period allows the audience to imagine time intervals more clearly.

-This type is optimal for presenting research results and information taken from several sources and confirming an idea with statistical data.
+This type is optimal for presenting research results and information from several sources and confirming an idea with statistical data.

 It is the data that is the basis of such infographics.
 They are linked into a single structure with the help of visual elements and the creation of a layout.